Millet Export from India:

 Now, 24Mantra millet products are exported to international markets and have taken the space on the shelf of retail stores.
 The demand for organic millet products is increasing day by day.

 Manna Foods: There is a range of millet products in the brand name Manna.
-It has not only doing well in the domestic market as well as in the international markets.
+It has not only done well in the domestic market as well as in the international markets.
 The millet products are exported to countries like United Arab Emirates, Singapore, and many more.

 There is a huge potential for millet products in the international market.
 We need to capture it by doing proper strategies at the grassroots level and by market intelligence.